-By the time of the Sui Dynasty, about 600 AD, the emperors ordered systematic census-keeping so that they would know how much taxes everybody should pay, and it would be more fair.
-They used those taxes to fight wars, and to dig big canals for transportation and irrigation.
-The T’ang Dynasty emperors continued the examinations and the census, but they also worked to promote trade as the Silk Road of Central Asia became more important.
-They fought more wars, and made China much bigger than before.
-Near the end of the T’ang Dynasty, the emperor Wuzong persecuted Buddhists and Manichaeans for their religion.
+By the time of the Sui Dynasty, about 600 AD, the emperors ordered systematic census-keeping – written records – so that they would know how much taxes everybody should pay, and it would be more fair.
+They used those taxes to pay soldiers to fight wars, and to dig big canals for transportation and irrigation.

 Mongols bring new ideas

-Under the Song Dynasty the government examinations became more and more important, but with the collapse of the Song Dynasty the Mongols invaded China from the north and Kublai Khan set up his own government.
-He put his own people – Arabs and Mongols and Jews and Christians – into power instead of Chinese people.
+Under the Song Dynasty the government examinations became more and more important.
+But with the collapse of the Song Dynasty the Mongols invaded China from the north and Kublai Khan set up his own government.
+He put his own people – Arabs and Mongols and Jews and Christians – into power as governors and judges instead of Chinese people.
+They were loyal to him.
 Kublai Khan brought a lot of new ideas to China.
-He used tax policy and laws to encourage Chinese farmers to grow cotton for clothing instead of hemp.
+For example, he used tax policy and laws to encourage Chinese farmers to grow cotton for clothing instead of hemp.